 The Master of Professional Studies (MPS) in Information Science is an interdisciplinary, one-year program that prepares students for successful careers in information science.
 Capstone projects involve students working with client companies to find solutions to real world problems, providing experiences that can apply directly to jobs after graduation.

 Some positions that our graduating students have accepted in recent years include: UX designer, application designer, business technical analyst, front-end web developer, integrations engineer, IT Leadership, research scientist, software engineer, systems administrator, usability analyst, and web applications developer.
 Our alumni can be found at leading companies in the industry, such as Amazon, Deloitte, Facebook, Johnson & Johnson, Morgan Stanley, Snapchat, Verizon, Wayfair, and Yahoo.
-(Please see our Post Graduate Reports for more details about recent MPS graduate outcomes.)
+Please see our Info Sci MPS Careers page for more details about graduate outcomes.

 If you're interested in a career that involves both the technical and behavioral aspects of information technology, an MPS degree could provide you with the foundation you need.
 You can send your contact information to us at CornellGRAD@infosci.cornell.edu to receive more information about the program, including reminders about application deadlines and upcoming information sessions.

 For other questions, contact Olivia Howarth, Assistant Director of the MPS program, by email – firstname.lastname@example.org.